RustProfi/Systemsoftware/QnA.md

 ##Which tools are able to display the dynamic dependencies for binaries on Linux?
 file, ldd
 ##What is the practical problem with dynamic linking when you want to install your program on a different system, e.g. a Virtual Machine?
+The loader searches for shared libraries in predefined system directories.
+Generally this means that they aren't very portable which is very important when copying the programm to other OSes